A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Rustic wooden beam mantel over a black fireplace, featuring three macrame wall hangings, wooden candlesticks, and potted plants.

 It’s a good way to mix styles without losing the rustic charm.
-Keep the palette muted to maintain that cozy vibe.
+A muted palette works best if you want the space to stay cozy and calm.

 A white brick fireplace features a rustic wooden mantel adorned with a woven macrame garland, potted plants, and a round rattan mirror.